-The damage done by the drug war to Mendocino communities included the proliferation of violence to the environment done by industrial-scale "green rush" activity that was incompatible with the environmental and community values embedded in Mendocino's multi-generational, smallholder cannabis market culture.
-While many applauded public efforts to distinguish between communitarian cannabis stakeholders and "green rush" profiteers, the former kept getting caught up and in the crossfire.
+The damage done by the drug war to Mendocino communities includes the proliferation of significant damage to the natural environment done by industrial-scale "green rush" and organized crime activity that was incompatible with the environmental and community values embedded in Mendocino's multi-generational, smallholder cannabis market culture.
+While many law enforcement members and the general public supported efforts to draw a bright line to distinguish between communitarian cannabis stakeholders and "green rush" profiteers, many of the former kept getting caught up in the crossfire due to the continuation of Federal prohibition and the ambiguous nature of State legal medical marijuana.

-County authorities and cannabis communities tried to manage this increasing dissonance between violent and nonviolent cannabis market participants, between 2000 and 2012.
-But the Federal and State scales of the drug war and the structural violence of the drug war economy stymied efforts to deploy local, less violent modes of regulation.
-This resulted in the renewal of widespread mistrust of public authorities and experiences of traumatization continuous in accounts of Mendocino's war on cannabis dating back to the 1970s.
+Between 2000 and 2012 County authorities and local cannabis communities tried to manage the increasing dissonance between small scale legal and large scale black market cannabis market participants.
+But the Federal and State scales of the drug war and the structural violence of the drug war economy stymied efforts to deploy local, less militarized modes of regulation.
+This resulted in the renewal of widespread mistrust of public authorities and experiences of traumatization continuous in accounts of Mendocino's cannabis eradication efforts dating back to the 1970s.

 The advent of State and local regulatory frameworks for legal production in 2018 did not end the war on cannabis at either scale.
-California's war on some cannabis market participants, nonviolent and otherwise, remains intact.
-The structural cause of ongoing damage to Mendocino communities has to be located at the Federal level.
+California's war on some cannabis market participants, ostensibly legal and otherwise, remains intact.
+The primary structural cause of ongoing damage to Mendocino communities has to be located at the Federal level.
 Ongoing Federal prohibition handicaps the State's ability to transition to legal markets and their nonviolent regulation.
-Most obviously, lack of access to banking means that the new market favors actors with access to large amounts of private capital, very little of which can be found in Mendocino County -- which otherwise has a disproportionately large demographic of people with requisite knowledge and skill to otherwise succeed in the market and contribute to the county's long-term economic development.
+Most obviously, lack of access to banking means that the new market favors actors with access to large amounts of private capital, very little of which is available to the small scale multi-generational legacy cultivators of Mendocino County.
+At the same time, Mendocino County has a disproportionately large demographic of people with requisite knowledge and skill to otherwise succeed in the market and contribute to the county's long-term economic development.

-Cannabis legalization presents a challenge and an opportunity for thousands of skilled cannabis cultivators in the county that desire to be part of a long-term, sustainable industry.
-They have the experience, knowledge, and in many cases the land to become legal, but they do not have the means to overcome barriers to entry and contribute formally as members of a sustainable, long-term industry.
+Cannabis legalization presents a challenge and an opportunity for thousands of skilled cannabis cultivators in Mendocino County that desire to be part of a long-term, sustainable industry.
+They have the experience, knowledge, and in many cases the land to become legal, but they do not have the means to overcome barriers to entry and contribute formally as successful members of a sustainable, long-term industry.

-The legalization of cannabis for adult use in California has dramatically shifted the economic climate.
+The legalization of commercial medical and adult use cannabis in California has dramatically shifted the economic climate.
 Without significant changes in, and support for what is now significantly a multigenerational local cannabis industry, the county economy and population is at risk of suffering irreparable harm.
 A cannabis equity program presents an important opportunity to create an environment where those adversely affected by past policies can operate and thrive in a legal manner.